alessandrocode09/test-selenium-cypress/README.md

 # Test Example for Selenium and Cypress
-This is a code challenge proposed by Korber Digital
+This is a portfolio for Selenium and Cypress frameworks

 ## webSeleniumCucumber
 After you clone this repository, to run the project "webSeleniumCucumber" you will need to install: